November 21, 2024

 Hvar: A Mix of History and Stunning Views

-Brač: A Tranquil Island Retreat
+Brač: A Peaceful Island Getaway

 Vis: The Island of Mystery and Beauty

-The island of Vis is known for its unspoiled beauty and historical sites.
 The Roman ruins in the town of Vis itself are a testament to the island’s long history.
 Visitors can explore the remains of the Villa Rustica, a Roman country house, and other ancient ruins scattered across the island.
-Vis was an important military base during the Roman Empire, and its ruins reflect its strategic importance.
+Vis was an important military base during the Second World War, and its underground military tunnels reflect its once strategic importance.

 Omiš: A Coastal Gem with Rich History